-Whether you’re in a civil partner relation or married and your estate is worth less than your threshold, any unutilized threshold can be added to your partner’s threshold once you die.
-In such case the threshold can be higher and up to £950,000.
+Whether you’re in a civil partner relationship or married and your estate is worth less than your threshold, any unutilized threshold can be added to your partner’s threshold once you die.

-For the tax year 2019-20, each one is permitted to leave behind an estate valued upto £325,000 without their beneficiaries having to pay tax on it.
+For the tax year 2023-24, each one is permitted to leave behind an estate valued upto £325,000 without their beneficiaries having to pay tax on it.
 This amount has been decided by the government and is known as the nil-rate band, because no inheritance tax is paid on this amount.
-Legitimately, the £325,000 limit has been ceased until at least 2020-21, although the extra main residence allowance will be brought in from 2017 onwards.
 Let’s assume that a person leaves behind a net asset worth of £500,000.

 According to the above example, the net payable tax amount will be £70,000.00.
 The computation might change if at least 10% of the assets are left for charity.

 When an individual dies, any assets left behind for the spouse or registered civil partner, provided the spouse is a UK-domicile, are exempt from inheritance tax.
 In addition to this, as mentioned earlier the partner's inheritance tax allowance rises by the threshold amount, meaning a couple can together leave £650,000 tax-free.
 Let's assume that Mr. and Mrs. Vaughan have total assets worth £800,000.
 If Mr. Vaughan dies first, and leaves £200,000 for the children, the outstanding £125,000 which is a part of the nil-rate allowance will pass on to Mrs. Vaughan, giving her a total allowance of £450,000.

 Scenario 2: Mrs. Vaughan passes away and her total assets are worth £600,000.
 If the children did not use the full nil-rate allowance, they will owe 40% on everything above £450,000.